EducationShinyAppTeam/rLocker/README.md

 ### Assumptions

-1. This package assumes that you have [Learning Locker](https://www.ht2labs.com/learning-locker-community/overview/) set up and reachable by your application.
+1. This package assumes that you have a [Learning Locker](https://www.ht2labs.com/learning-locker-community/overview/) instance set up and that it’s reachable by your application.
 2. Your application is running in an environment that supports [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS);
     otherwise api requests will be blocked.
+Requests made from `localhost` / `127.0.0.1` / RStudio’s `runApp()` are often blocked for this reason.
-3. You are given consent by the application user(s) to collect activity data on them.
+3. You are given consent by the application user(s) to collect activity data on them. **Note**: unless specified, user identifiers are anonymized by default.

 ### Installation